Anntroy/php-mvc-pattern-basics/README.md

 # php-mvc-pattern-basics
-_An aproximation to a MVC pattern without usin classes_
+_An approach to the MVC pattern without using classes_

 ## Start 🚀

-Get a clone of the project in local.
+Get a clone of the project in your local.
-You need to have installed xampp in your computer to develop the proyect.
+You need to have installed xampp on your computer to develop this project.

 ### Requirements 📋